Government Girl: Production

 While in pre-production, Government Girl went through numerous changes in casting and production personnel.
 Joseph Cotten was originally slated for the male lead, with Gladys George to play "Mrs. Wright."
 Both Barbara Stanwyck and Ginger Rogers turned down the role of Elizabeth, and Olivia de Havilland was cast.
 David Hempstead was initially scheduled to produce the film, but when he had to bow out because of scheduling conflicts, Dudley Nichols stepped in, in his first film where he was both director and producer.

 Sonny Tufts, borrowed from Paramount to star, was paired with Olivia de Havilland, who had run into studio politics at Warner Bros. on her last feature, Princess O'Rourke (1943) that had resulted in first, her suspension, and subsequent "assignment" by studio boss Jack L. Warner to producer David O. Selznick in return for Ingrid Bergman, whom Warner cast in Casablanca (1942).
 Selznick, in turn, loaned de Havilland to RKO.

 Considering her ongoing lawsuit against her studio was the reason for her being punished with her assignment to Government Girl, she was vociferous that she did not enjoy the experience.

 Principal photography on Government Girl took place between mid-June to August 4, 1943, with retakes on August 11–18.
 Although the film was basically a studio production, second unit director Russell Metty filmed backgrounds in Washington, D.C.

 Reception

 Despite reservations by de Havilland, Government Girl was a moderate success, making a profit of $700,000.

 Critical reviews, however, were quick to point out that other wartime Washington-themed films were better.
 Bosley Crowther in The New York Times praised Nichols as a "first-class screen-writer" but as a director, "In some spots, his film is amusing.
 In long stretches, it is hopelessly dull."
 He also found, "the plot takes such sudden twists and sideslips, the pace is so uneven, the styles are so jumbled and the story, by and large, is so topically stale that the film has the look of an effort of a directorial amateur."

+The Monthly Film Bulletin wrote: "The story is the most disappointing part of this film.
+It never gets to grips with the actualities of its setting or its basic plot problems, and its climax in the speech to the Senators rings as falsely as anything could.
+Directorially, however, Nichols scores with his handling of the broad farce which is the film's chief attraction.
+He evokes from Olivia de Havilland a gusto and comic ability which marks this as quite one of her better performances.
+Sonny Tufts is ruggedly attractive as the 'plane-producer."